 To further hamper anyone from appealing, the statute giving a petitioner 30 days to file an Article 75 was shortened to 10 days, with another 15 to amend.
 NYSUT attorneys never take on a case that was lost at 3020-a, this is another problem.
 After a 3020-a is closed and decided, NYSUT attorneys always write the client and say, in general, sorry you did not win at 3020-a, however, we are not going to help you appeal.
 Goodbye.

 The New York State Supreme Court is a mangled mess right now, desperately in need of a total overhaul.
-The judges are arrogant with their immunity from prosecution, and some judges, like Cynthia Kern now on the 6th floor at 60 Center Street, could not care less about the facts in a case.
+The judges are arrogant with their immunity from prosecution, and some judges, like Cynthia Kern now on the First Department Appellate Division, could not care less about the facts in a case.
 She grants dismissal of any and all petitions filed by a teacher or any other DOE employee.
 Her loyalty is very much in the interests of the New York Law Department and the DOE.

 Sometimes good decisions do come out of the supreme court.
 The case of Christopher Asch is a case that won a vacatur of the decision of arbitrator David Hyland.
 Asch signed his petition as "pro se".
 NYS Supreme Court Judge Manuel Mendez overturned the 6-month suspension, gave Chris his backpay, and ordered the reimbursement of the money spent on a psychiatrist.